Good nutrition is the bedrock of child survival and development

-Well-nourished children are better able to grow and learn, to participate in their communities, and to be resilient in the face of disease or disaster.
+Well-nourished children are better able to grow and learn, to participate in their communities and to be resilient in the face of disease or disaster.

+Prevention of malnutrition among children is crucial.
+UNICEF has time-tested methods for helping mothers give their children nourishing food.
 The first 1,000 days from the start of a woman’s pregnancy to a child’s second birthday offer a window of opportunity for preventing undernutrition and its consequences.
 UNICEF targets this period with support for breastfeeding, nutrition-rich foods for infants and micronutrient supplements.

 By focusing on these first 1,000 days, UNICEF has helped cut the number of children under 5 who are stunted by 55 million since 2000.